mbivert/acme-tools/README.md

     	a corresponding buffer opened, then some of it will be made visible by writing show its acme//ctl.

-    	If -x is specified, a chmod +x on the file is automatically performed.
+    	-x automatically triggers a chmod +x on the file.

-    	If -g is specified, the name is interpreted as a pattern to be grep(1)'d in $HOME/acme.files: the first existing file matching the pattern is opened.
+    	With -g, the name is interpreted as a pattern to be grep(1)'d in $HOME/acme.files: the first existing file matching the pattern is opened.
 If no match, exit with failure. -g implies -u.

+    	-r registers a filename to $HOME/acme.files.
+If no name is specified, then Open tries to collect one from a current acme buffer, if any.

     	Paths starting with '/' are considered absolutely, otherwise, relatively.